 How to Use a Scientific Calculator for Trigonometry

 Trigonometry calculator mistakes are usually not advanced math mistakes.
 They are input mistakes.
-A student may know the correct formula and still lose the problem because the calculator is in the wrong angle mode or because parentheses were entered carelessly.
+A student may know the correct formula and still lose the problem because the calculator is in the wrong angle mode, the angle unit is not tracked carefully, or the expression was typed in a way that changes the structure.
 Once the workflow is clear, trig calculations become much more reliable.

 Applicable Use Cases